jdberry/tag/README.md

 	tag -g *

-If you just want tags, but not filenames, turn off display of files:
+If you just want to see tags, but not filenames, turn off display of files:

 	tag --no-file *